 This Directive does not apply to:

-Directives 93/15/EEC and 2007/23/EC concern certain explosives and pyrotechnic articles and are implemented by the Placing on the Market and Supervision of Transfers of Explosives and Pyrotechnic Articles (Safety) Regulations.
+Directives 2014/28/EU and 2013/29/EU concern certain explosives and pyrotechnic articles and are implemented by The Explosives Regulations 2014 (Amendment) Regulations 2016 and Pyrotechnic Articles (Safety) Regulations 2015.

 Medical devices as defined by Article 1 of the Medical Devices Directive 93/42/EC (as amended by 2007/47/EC) are covered by these Directives.
 Where a medical device is also a machine the relevant machinery essential health and safety requirements (EHSRs) are called up into scope by 2007/47/EC.
 These have been implemented by the Medical Devices Regulations.